 2008 – Francis X. Crowley

 Francis X. Crowley was recognized for his commitment to pro bono in a variety of areas.
-Mr. Crowley has been recognized by the Support Center for Child Advocates as one of their “Distinguished Advocates” at their Annual Benefit and Award Ceremony.
+Frank has been recognized by the Support Center for Child Advocates as one of their “Distinguished Advocates” at their Annual Benefit and Award Ceremony.
 He was also instrumental in developing and supporting a special project to assist indigent parishioners of the Archdiocese of Philadelphia; has represented immigrant victims of persecution who are seeking asylum in the United States; assisted pro bono clients in tangled title cases through Philadelphia VIP; and has helped senior citizens dealing with contractor fraud through the SeniorLAW Center.

 2007 – Michael J. Feinman and Cherylle Corpuz